 If you are installing the operating system on a partition, make sure to use a different hostname for each partition you create.
-For example: system-p1.uv.com.
-After you complete the installation, if you need to address the whole system, log into the CMC and use the hostname or FQDN for the system.
-If you need to address a partition, use the hostname or FQDN for the partition.
+For example: system-pl.uv.com.
+After you complete the installation, if you need to address a partition, use the hostname or FQDN for the partition.